tannerdolby/eleventy-plugin-sharp-respimg/README.md

 An Eleventy [paired shortcode](https://www.11ty.dev/docs/shortcodes/#paired-shortcodes) that performs build-time image transformations with [Sharp](https://sharp.pixelplumbing.com/) to resize large images into `.jpeg` and `.webp` formats with varying dimensions and generates `<picture>` tags for responsive images.

 ## Installation
-Install the [plugin](https://github.com/tannerdolby/eleventy-plugin-sharp-respimg) from npm.
+In your Eleventy project, [install the plugin](https://github.com/tannerdolby/eleventy-plugin-sharp-respimg) from npm:
 ```js
 npm install eleventy-plugin-sharp-respimg
 ```
-Add the plugin to your Eleventy Config file,
+Then add the plugin to your [Eleventy Config](https://www.11ty.dev/docs/config/) file like this:
 ```js
 const respimg = require("eleventy-plugin-sharp-respimg");